milandas63/USBM-MCA-JAVA-01/Class-Lesson/Day-13 (06-11-2023)/readme.txt

         JComboBox cbCourse;
         JComboBox cbDepartment;

+ASSIGNMENT:
+    Complete the program by giving event to the "Save" button.

     =   Event handling in Java Swing
         Add a "Submit" button at the bottom of the form.
 On clicking Submit, the